GamorKelvin/AWS-CLOUD-COMPUTING-BEST-PRACTICES/README.md

 # 🔐 Security & Ethical Use

-This laboratory is intended for education purposes and infracture cloud planning.
+This laboratory is intended for education purposes and with proper authorization

 ---